UserC2/hardcoremods/README.md

 - Do not forget the dot at the end, without it git will copy the mods into a `minecraftmods` folder within your mods folder.

 Your mods will now be downloaded.
 To update mods, run `git pull` in your mods folder.
 This will retrieve all of the latest mods.

+### Update_Mods.bat
+- Download the file (place it anywhere) then right-click it and select "Edit".
+- Follow the instructions in the file.
+- Whenever you want to update your mods, double-click the file to run it.